Dominic John Corrigan [Sir]

 received honorary diploma of the Royal College of Surgeons, London, 1842; hon.
 MD, TCD, 1849; served on Commission for Education and created baronet, 1866; appt.
 Physician to the Queen in Ireland; elected President of the Royal Zoological Society, Dublin; Dublin Pathological Society, and Dublin Pharmaceutical Society; five-times President of the College of Physicians, Dublin; elected Liberal MP for Dublin City, 1870-74, superseded by Arthur Guinness (1st Baron Ardilaun), having opposed sale of drink on Sundays;

-member of Board of Glasnevin Cemetery; published medical tracts including On Fever and Famine as Cause and Effect in Ireland (1846) - quoted by William Carleton in The Black Prophet;he built ‘Inniscorrig’, a baronial home on Colliemore Rd., Dalkey, with own harbour and granite bust of self over door; d.
+member of Board of Glasnevin Cemetery; published medical tracts including On Fever and Famine as Cause and Effect in Ireland (1846) - quoted by William Carleton in The Black Prophet;he built ‘Inniscorrig’, a baronial home on Colliemore Rd., Dalkey, in 1847, with its own harbour and granite bust of self over the door; d.
 1 Feb.
-1880; bur. in crypt of St. Andrew's RC Church (Westland Row, Dublin); there is a statue him by John Henry Foley in in the Great Hall of the Royal College of Physicians, Dublin.
+1880; bur. in crypt of St. Andrew’s Catholic Church (Westland Row, Dublin); there is a statue him by John Henry Foley in the Great Hall of the Royal College of Physicians, Dublin.
 ODNB

 Works